paulh1am/paulh1am.github.io/_portfolio/1_sherlewagner.markdown

 <div class="col three">
 Sherle Wagner is a luxury bathroom fixtures company with a passion for unique and elegant design.
-My partner <a href="http://wakelankard.com/">Wake</a> and I were tasked with redoing their <a href="http://sherlewagner.com">website and online catalog</a>.
+My partner <a href="http://wakelankard.com/" target="new">Wake</a> and I were tasked with redoing their <a href="http://sherlewagner.com" target="new">website and online catalog</a>.

 <div class="img_row">
 	<img class="col three" src="{{ site.baseurl }}/img/SW/SWshowwide.png" alt="" title="display showcase"/>